-The Livestock Subcommittee reviewed the petition seeking to add an annotation to fenbendazole to expand its use in laying hens and replacement chickens intended to become laying hens.
-The Subcommittee did not feel the need to request an update technical report (TR) on Fenbendazole since a TR was conducted in June 2015.
+The Livestock Subcommittee reviewed the petition seeking a revision to the annotation of fenbendazole to expand the use of fenbendazole to include use in laying hens and replacement chickens intended to become laying hens.
+The Subcommittee requested a technical report (TR) after the Fall 2019 NOSB meeting.
+The TR is currently in development and is expected back in the summer of 2020.

-Many organic laying hens have meaningful direct access to the soil, and this is one area where birds that are truly out grazing the land are at a disadvantage compared to birds on concrete porches.
-With the shifting demand for eggs from hens with humane certifications such as Free Range or Pasture Raised production models requiring 2.0-108.9 square feet per bird of outdoor access, many laying hen flocks are seeing large internal parasite infestations.
+With the shifting demand for eggs from hens with humane certifications of Free Range or Pasture Raised production models requiring 2.0-108.9 square feet per bird of outdoor access, many laying hen flocks are seeing large internal parasite infestations.
 When birds are out grazing, they are scratching and digging in the dirt for worms and in return picking up intestinal parasites.
-When a chicken has intestinal parasites some of the issues include having lower feed absorption, increased mortality, parasite transmission into the egg, and disease transmission to the hens.
+Intestinal parasites can cause issues such as lower feed absorption, increased mortality, parasite transmission into the egg, and disease transmission to the hens.

-Currently poultry producers sometimes use a diatomaceous earth product to help control intestinal worms.
-There are several concerns with this product including the amount needed to be ingested in relation to daily feed intake (non-balanced diets), worker and animal health hazards when using diatomaceous earth (respiratory concerns), and lack of efficacy to control severe parasite infestations.
+Currently poultry producers use a diatomaceous earth product to help control intestinal worms.
+There are several concerns with this product including amount needed to be ingested in relation to daily feed intake (non-balanced diets), worker and animal health hazards (respiratory concerns) and many producers feel that diatomaceous earth does not control severe parasite infestations.

-If fenbendazole is added to the national list for laying hens and replacement chickens, it would be allowed only for emergency treatment when organic system plan-approved preventive management does not prevent infestation.
+If fenbendazole is added to the National List for laying hens and replacement chickens, it would only be allowed for emergency treatment when organic system plan-approved preventive management does not prevent infestation.
 Producers and certifiers would need to work together to define what an emergency is for each producer.
-Examples include the discovery of internal parasites during routine posting or autopsy sessions of flocks, and/or observation of parasites in manure droppings.
-The Subcommittee feels strongly that fenbendazole should be used only in emergency situations and not on a routine basis.
+The Subcommittee discussed several potential instances such as if internal parasites are seen during routine posting or autopsy sessions of flocks or parasites are observed in manure droppings.
+The Subcommittee felt strongly that fenbendazole should only be used in emergency situations and not on a routine basis.

-Even though the current listing for fenbendazole for cattle, sheep, goats, and other dairy species specifies withdrawal times, the Subcommittee does not intend to restrict the use of fenbendazole on poultry by specifying a withdrawal time.
-The FDA reviewed fenbendazole's use as an approved animal drug and determined that it did not require a withdrawal time for poultry.
+Even though the current listing for fenbendazole for cattle, sheep, goats, and other dairy species lists withdrawal times, the Subcommittee is not suggesting a withdrawal time for the use of fenbendazole on poultry.
+During the review of fenbendazole's use as an approved animal drug the FDA did not require a withdrawal time on the label for poultry as compared to other animals.
 "The data in study #S12173-00-DWF-MET-PO show that total residues of fenbendazole in eggs of treated chickens at zero-day withdrawal are well below the safe concentration of 2.4 ppm for residues in eggs."
+1